There's a little meeting going on, Bibi, Netanyahu, and Obama.

 Well, Obama opened it up.

-One or two years ago, there was a the Israeli delegation was in the White House having a meeting with Obama late in the afternoon, approaching dinner time, and the subject being discussed was Israeli settlements and new construction.
+Remember, it wasn't maybe a couple years ago, one or two years ago, there was a, the Israeli delegation was in the White House having a meeting with Obama late in the afternoon, approaching dinner time, and the subject being discussed was Israeli settlements and new construction.

 And you recall that the Israelis thought President Obama was very rude.